amazon-connect/amazon-connect-salesforce-scv/common/AWSSCV-SalesforceConfig/readme.md

   c. sfConsumerKey: The consumer key from your connected app
   d. sfHost: The full https url to your salesforce org
   e. sfOrgId: Provide your Salesforce.com Organization ID
-  f. sfPrivateKey: The content of the server.key private key that you generated as a part of the setup process.
-You should only copy the content between the **BEGIN** and **END** lines
+  f. sfPrivateKey: The contents of the encoded_key.txt that you generated as a part of the setup process.
   g. sfUsername: Your awsutil username
 12. Select Next
 13. In Service Cloud Voice deployments, it is normal to see a warning on the next page, Configure stack options